stoplightio/prism/docs/guides/client.md

   .then(response => console.log(response));
 ```

-This disables the validation response _only for the current request_
+This disables response validation _only for the current request_

 3. You can do the same thing using the shortcut methods